-The decision whether or not an exemption is granted will be communicated by the Examination Board before the (closure of the) first registration period of the test concerned.
+The decision whether or not an exemption is granted will be communicated by the Examination Board before the (closure of the) first registration period of the test concerned by e-mail to the Fontys student e-mail address.

 If an exemption is granted the student is not allowed to sit in on the test.
 If the student does or did take the test anyway, a grade will either not be given or annulled.